 Field Test Results include framing + 5/8″ drywall both sides + dB-Bloc + channel system

 Your Value Back

 A properly installed dB-Bloc soundproofing treatment can take an average STC rated wall of 38-40, and deliver back an STC rated wall of 55-60 or stronger, which is luxury grade soundproofing as rated by the US Government.
 Leakage of course will decay all results on all projects no matter what.
 Any common surface that shares electrical, plumbing, ventilation, adjacent untreated walls, floors, ceilings, windows, hallways, stairwells, doors and more will combine to leak noise.
 While there is no complete “cure” to sound isolating one room’s noise from the next, there is certainly better “control” you can deliver over your environment using this dB-Bloc material.
-On average, the soundproofing treatment can deliver a 10-12 dB drop, but results will vary on every application, with no guarantee of a specific noise reduction value generated.
+On average, our interior wall sound insulation can deliver a 10-12 dB drop, but results will vary on every application, with no guarantee of a specific noise reduction value generated.
 Care must be given to explore all other paths, structure borne or airborne, that the leaking noise might be taking.Sound Chamber

 dB-Bloc is shipped in 54″ x 30′ rolls.
 Each roll will cover 135 sq ft and weigh nearly 150 pounds.
 The density is what makes the treatment perform, but also makes the shipping weighted.
 Care should be given as to how you will accept the order.
 Most clients opt for a lift gate that lets the pallet be lowered to the ground.
 Please inspect the order upon delivery and sign for anything that may have been damaged in transit.
 For questions related to your shipment, call our help desk at 1-800-638-9355.Shipping/Receiving Terms & Conditions